-- Only drop your barbell on weightlifting platform or an equivalent platform, or floor that is covered in a rubber mat.
-Never drop your bar on a hard surface, such as concrete, asphalt or the like.
+- Only drop your barbell on a weightlifting platform or an equivalent platform, or a floor that is covered in a rubber mat.
+Never drop your bar on a hard surface, such as concrete or asphalt.

 - Never drop an empty barbell (without plates) on the floor.